rogerturner/HTM-scheme/projects/KropffTreves2008_reproduction/README.md

 Notice that the grid cells do not respond to large contiguous areas of the arena.
 There are many isolated (non-contiguous) activations.
 The small contiguous area are randomly shaped and have fuzzy, ill-defined borders.

-![Trained Grid Cell Receptive Fields](Grid_Cell_Receptive_Fields_trained.png?raw=true "Trained Grid Cell Receptive Fields") **Figure 4:** Receptive fields of the same grid cells that are shown in figure 3, after training.
+![Trained Grid Cell Receptive Fields](Grid_Cell_Receptive_Fields_trained.png?raw=true "Trained Grid Cell Receptive Fields") **Figure 4:** Receptive fields of grid cells after training (top row: same cells as figure 3, other rows: first 10 columns).
 Notice that the grid cells respond to large contiguous areas.
 Many of the receptive fields are approximately round, the same size, and have sharp, well defined borders.

 ## References
 [1]	The emergence of grid cells: intelligent design or just adaptation?
 Emilio Kropff and Alessandro Treves, 2018.
 DOI 10.1002/hipo.20520